Attitude-toward-the-ad models

-Attitude toward the ad is defined as "a predisposition to respond in a favorable or unfavorable manner to a particular advertising stimulus during a particular exposure occasion."
-After Mitchell and Olsen (1981) and Shimp (1981) introduced the importance of the Aad construct, research on the causal relationships among Aad and other measures of advertising effectiveness become a main study stream.

-In the causal relationship, Aad usually acts a moderator, and it influences on brand attitude (Ab) and intention to purchase the brand (purchase intention, PI).
-Based on conceptual and empirical research on Aad, four alternative models of attitude toward the ad are postulated.
+Attitude-toward-the-ad models explore how a person's feelings about an advertisement, known as "attitude toward the ad" (Aad), shape their response to it.
+Aad is defined as a tendency to react favorably or unfavorably to a specific ad during a given viewing.
+Introduced as a key concept by Mitchell and Olsen (1981) and Shimp (1981), Aad became a central focus in advertising research, particularly for understanding its influence on brand attitude (Ab) and purchase intention (PI).
+Typically acting as a mediator in these relationships, Aad affects how consumers perceive a brand and their likelihood of buying it.
+Based on theoretical and empirical studies, four alternative models have been proposed to explain how Aad operates within advertising effectiveness.

 Overview

 There are four possible specifications of the causal role of Aad.
 All of them are based on a general hierarchy-of-effects frame work.
 Cognitions act as antecedents of attitudes, and then behavior effects (e.g. purchase intention) are followed.
 For example, in all four alternatives, ad cognitions influence Aad, and brand cognitions have effects on Ab.
 Each of attitudes finally has linkage with purchase intention depending on the role of Aad.